Quality CareFind out why Mayo Clinic is the right place for your health care. Make an appointment.

 Mayo Clinic offers appointments in Arizona, Florida and Minnesota and at Mayo Clinic Health System locations.

-Signs of a nervous breakdown vary from person to person and depend on the underlying cause.
+Signs of a so-called nervous breakdown vary from person to person and depend on the underlying cause.
 Exactly what constitutes a nervous breakdown also varies from one culture to another.
 Generally, it's understood to mean that a person is no longer able to function normally.
 For example, he or she may:

 A number of other unusual or dysfunctional behaviors may be considered signs and symptoms of a nervous breakdown.